Search the collections

 Cole's Book Arcade opened in the Bourke Street Mall in 1883, after earlier operating from other sites.
 It was a shop like no other, crammed with new and second-hand books and other wares, but with the atmosphere of a circus.
 Cole enticed customers of all ages with a menagerie and fernery, a band, a clockwork symphonion and other mechanical delights.
 Readers could sit in comfortable chairs, encouraged by a sign: 'Read for as Long as You Like - Nobody Asked to Buy'.
 The Arcade's proprietor, Edward William Cole, was optimist and idealist, believing passionately in the power of education and envisaged a world without borders, expounding his views in pamphlets and books.
 Cole died in 1918, still dreaming of a better future.
 Cole's Book Arcade, one of the wonders of 'marvellous Melbourne', closed in 1929.

-- An steel medal (32 mm diameter) featuring a portrait of Terry Pepperell as scribe and recalling the medals of Cole's Book Arcade through use of a rainbow and an offer of writing pens and pencils, but replacing fern fronds with writing quills.
+- An bronze medal (32 mm diameter) featuring a portrait of Terry Pepperell as scribe and recalling the medals of Cole's Book Arcade through use of a rainbow and an offer of writing pens and pencils, but replacing fern fronds with writing quills.

 - Acquisition Information:

 |Dimensions:||32 mm (Diameter)|

 |Weight:||21.055 g (Weight)|

 |Themes this item is part of:||Edward William Cole, Bookseller (1832-1918), Cole's Book Arcade Collection, Numismatics & Philately Collection, Public Life & Institutions Collection, Emil Hafner, Engraver (circa 1920s- )|